Gustavs Kitchen

 Create Your Own Swedish Easter Table

-If you're inspired to bring Swedish Easter traditions into your home, start with these food essentials:
+If you're inspired to bring Swedish Easter traditions into your home, start with

 • Pickled herring (available at specialty stores or easily made at home)